The Substitute Bridegroom

 The girl's head lolled on his shoulder, but he was relieved to hear her taking great gulps of air through her mouth.
 He pressed one finger to her lips, and she nodded weakly.

 Berthia Pepperell cursed the day her grandfather made her his sole heir.
 Not only was she beset by fortune hunters, now one of her odious cousins had hired assassins to kill her!
-It was an ingenious scheme to be sure but even the best laid plans are subject of the vims of fate.
-Fate had made Digory Rendel take out his boat for an early fishing trip and fate had let the fog roll in, thus obscuring him from the villains' view and helped him to rescue a true maiden in distress.
+It was an ingenious scheme to be sure but even the best laid plans are subject of the whims of fate.
+Fate had made Digory Rendel take out his boat for an early fishing trip and fate had let the fog roll in, thus obscuring him from the villains' view and help him to rescue a true maiden in distress.
 But there was no security for Berthia outside of marriage and how could the baseborn son of the detestable Earl of Blackstone, not to mention a former smuggler, be considered a suitable husband for the most proper Miss Pepperell?

 Sequel to The Unofficial Suitor